 ACCESS : This is within farmland with livestock.
 Access is via cattle routes which can be very muddy and difficult.
 Remember that this is private land.
 It is on Walton Farm, but very close to the bundary fence of Wallaceton Farm.

 It is often surmised that our ancient ancestors had little appreciation of the aesthetics of scenery.
 Perhaps so, but they certainly appreciated scenery in terms of strategic and defensive outlook and the sense of place inhabited by the spirits of those that preceded them.
 This vantage point has great views over the Firth of Clyde.
 Not only that but it is overlooked by the hillfort on Carman Hill not far away and within a landscape that also had habitation that we now recognise from several hut rings.
 Even if the community was dispersed most of the time, it still anchored itself spiritually in this environment.

-Elsewhere we wonder of the quarry below Carman Hill was a chambered cairn.
+Elsewhere we wonder if the quarry below Carman Hill was a chambered cairn.
 It appeared on OS maps as "Faerie Knowe" and that raises considerations of where this community buried their dead, at least those with social standing.

 This site on Walton Farm though is definately a burial cairn.